zirkelc/zirkelc.dev/README.md

 ```

 3. Create a new page in Notion in your database and fill out all fields.
 Make sure to set the `IsDevelopment` field to `true` to be able to see the post in development.

+The fields `IsProduction` and `IsDevelopment` are used to filter posts in development and production.
+If you have lots of posts, this helps to reduce the number of static pages that are generated in development.
+The environment is determined by the `process.env.NODE_ENV` variable and is set automatically by Next.js.

 # Local Development